Anpemo/qtis/README.md

 CLONE THE REPOSITORY:
 git clone https://github.com/Anpemo/qtis.git

-🔧 Go to the file qtis and install: expo install
+🔧 Go to the file qtis and install:<br/>
+expo install

 🔧 Go to the BACKEND file and install: